-The purpose of this annotated bibliography is to provide current research and outreach on structural racism in the United States food system for the food system practitioner, researcher, educator, and advocate.
-Since the first edition was published in 2015, we have updated this resource annually.
+The annotated bibliography provides current research and outreach on structural racism in the U.S. food system for the food system practitioner, researcher, educator, and advocate.
+Our intention is to update this resource on a recurring basis.
 We suggest it be used as a companion resource for training or education sessions on structural racism in the food system.